cspr-rad/kairos-spec/src/spec.typ

 The Kairos State and Verifier Contract are responsible for verifying and performing state updates of the account balances on-chain.
 They can be two separate contracts or a single contract with two endpoints.
 The important thing is that the state update only happens if the updated state was verified beforehand.
 The contracts are already called by the L2 by creating according transactions and submitting them to a blockchain node.

+// TODO
+Smart contract initialization: Initiating the L1 smart contract requires putting money onto the Validium.
+The balance of the smart contract will then be equal to the initial deposit, and the Merkle roots (current and "current minus deposits/withdrawals") will be equal to the Merkle root for a Merkle tree with only one leaf, namely the single initial account.

+// TODO: Where does the ZK verification happen?
+// This document currently silently assumes verification _can_ happen within the verifying smart contract.
+Is this the case?
+Answering that question will require a deep-dive into Risc0 or whicheven ZK prover we end up picking.
+//
+// Old notes:
+// Within the casper-node, if the ZK verification code doesn't fit into a smart contract?
+If it does, then within the same smart contract, or a dedicated one?
+// Deep-dive into Risc0: What does verification require?
+How much data and computation?
+// - Can this be integrated into a smart contract?
+// - If so, should we use a separation ZK verification smart contract, or include it in the Validium start contract?
+// - If not, how can we integrate this with the Casper node?

 == APIs

 === L2 Server <l2-server-api>